 The spokes connect the hub to the rim.
 They play an important role in the weight, stiffness, aerodynamics, and strength of the wheel.
 The best spokes depend on your weight, the type of bike, and how you ride the bike.
 A few decisions you’ll have to make when choosing wheels include:

 - Number of spokes- This is a compromise.
 Wheels with more spokes are stronger and stiffer.
 Wheels with fewer spokes are lighter.
 Mountain bikes usually have 28-32 spokes.
 Road bike wheels typically have 16-28 spokes.
 Touring bikes often have 36-48 spoke wheels for extra strength.
 On many bikes, the front wheel will have 2-4 fewer spokes than the rear wheel because the front wheel holds less weight and doesn’t have to handle the pedaling force.
+For more info, check out my guide to 32 Vs 36 spoke wheels.

 - Spoke material- Most bike wheel spokes are made from steel.
 Several different alloys are used.
 The alloy can affect the weight, strength, and corrosion resistance of the spoke.
 Carbon fiber spokes are also available.
 These are lighter and stiffer than steel.
 Wheels with carbon spokes tend to use fewer spokes.